Beebeeoii/lominus/README.md

 Lominus is a tool written in Go to automatically sync [Luminus](https://luminus.nus.edu.sg) files onto your local storage for easy access at a fixed interval of your choice.
 It is designed to run on Windows, macOS and Linux operating systems.

 **No credentials, files, or any other form of information is uploaded to any servers.
-Everything is locally stored on your computer.
+Everything is stored locally on your system.
 Credentials are only used to authenticate with [Luminus](https://luminus.nus.edu.sg).**

 # Features